Groupe-Gaillard/purrfect-ui/README.md

     Styled Component example component: Button
-    Base configuration with ESLint, Prettier, and Storybook Unit tests with Jest and Vitest
+    Base configuration with ESLint, Prettier, and Storybook Unit tests with Vitest and Testing Library
     Vite integration with no Vitest configuration issues

 Next Steps (V2)